Why Children Need Recess

 “Some teachers confess to using special techniques to calm and re-focus the children, such as dimming the lights or playing soothing music as they reenter the classroom,” Hanscom said.
 “While these are great coping strategies to help manage the chaos, preventing episodes of amplified activity from occurring in the first place may prove to be the most beneficial.”

 Catherine L. Ramstetter, told Healthline that when children don’t get the recess time they need, “they’re more prone to falling off-task, becoming fidgety, daydreaming, producing loud outbursts, and struggling with boredom, fatigue, and physical discomfort.”

-A quality recess experience can improve children’s social, emotional, and behavioral health, William Massey said in his 2021 Journal of School Health study.
+A quality recess experience can improve children’s overall health, William Massey said in his 2021 Journal of School Health study.

 “Not all recess is created equal,” Massey said.
 “I’ve been on playgrounds where the kids go outside, and it’s a parking lot with high fences, no play structure, no balls, no jump-ropes, no chalk — they’re literally outside, and there’s nothing to do.”

 A quality recess experience means children have plenty of games to choose from, and they know how to play them.
-When children spend their recess playing and not arguing over game rules, then playtime increases their mental and emotional health.
+When children spend their recess playing and not arguing over game rules, then playtime increases their overall health.

-Recess offers students the perfect opportunity to practice social-emotional learning (SEL), Hanscom said.
+Recess offers students the perfect opportunity to practice life skills, Hanscom said.
 While educators can teach conflict resolution and self-management in class, Hanscom said children learn best in real-life scenarios.
 When engaged in free play, children quickly learn to share and work together.

 Children need recess, and schools benefit from giving it to them.